mbezaire/labs/seaslug/README.md

 Once you have finished the assignment, you can reorganize your code a bit and then test it against our auto checker.

 Take these steps before running the tests on your code:
-1. Comment out your plotting commands
+1. Comment out your plotting commands (use three double quotes to start and end a multi-line comment)
+2. Comment out the line that imports matplotlib.pyplot
-2. At the end of your code, print out the contents of your `motor` variable
+3. At the end of your code, print out the contents of your `motor` variable

 You can now test your code by executing the command below in the terminal: